 the hope of sharing what is in his heart, than to be ignored and pushed to the

 curb.
-The gifted person who is shunned for no reason is like the one who eats
+The gifted person who is shunned because of his gifts is like the one who eats

-a steak dinner every night with all the trimmings by himself, the dinner table
+a seven-course meal all by himself; the dinner table

-converts, the last thing we want is to discourage those who are already
+converts, the last thing we want to do is discourage those who are already in

-faithful, yet this is a common occurrence in the Church today.
-We go there and
+the church and are faithful, yet this is very common in the Church today.
+We

 (244i)